Stephens County, Texas: Politics

 Stephens County is a powerfully Republican county.
 In 2016, the Democrat for president, Hillary Clinton, received just 10% of the county's vote.
 The last Democrat to win the county in a presidential election was southerner Jimmy Carter, and the last Democrat to receive over 1,000 votes in the county was southerner Bill Clinton.
 The Democrat who has come closest to 1,000 votes since then is southerner Al Gore, who got 811 votes.

+Stephens County is located within District 60 of the Texas House of Representatives.
+Stephens County is located within District 10 of the Texas Senate.